rylew2/sharepoint-cra-starter/README.md

 # SharePoint Create-React-App Solution Starter Kit

-This repository serves as a starting point for all React SharePoint interactive solutions.
+This repository serves as a starting point for some of our React SharePoint interactive solutions.
-The goal is to establish consistency in solution UI design and team member skill sets.
+The goal is to establish consistency in solution development, deployment, and design.

 ## Project Structure